ndporter/open-qualitative-research-qualcoder/episodes/03-best-practices-for-qualitative-coding.md

 > 2. Compromise: users recognize privacy's importance but also circumvent protections when seeking information
 > 3. Stake: concern derives from being personally affected by privacy or sharing

-Create the 3 themes above as tags, prefixed by `deductive:`, and add descriptions based on the background given above.
+Create the 3 themes above as codes within a new category called `deductive`.
+Add descriptions based on the background given above by right-clicking and choosing `View or edit memo`.
+You can use memos to clarify exactly what a code means, to note questions about whether something should be changed, or any other purpose.
+Memos provide flexibility within a project to fill in gaps between formal parts of the project

 In `BSR_02`, read and highlight the text block quoted below (from the section starting at `1:44`).